Bernard A. Widen: Biography

 He had visions of practicing in California, so after his youngest son graduated from high school, Widen sold his Chicago orthodontic practice and moved his family to the Golden State, where he associated with a group dental practice.
 But after a while, he became disenchanted and in 1986 moved back to Chicago.

 Painting career

 At age 65, Widen did not want to begin a new practice and decided to retire and try a new hobby.
-He took an evening art class at a local high school and completed his very first drawing: a charcoal sketch of a gym shoe that he had removed from his foot.
-The self-taught artist had no formal art school training but continued to pursue his art utilizing various media, such as colored pencils, graphite, acrylics and finally, oils.
+He enrolled in an evening class in drawing at Niles North Monacep program under Mary Pomeranz and completed his very first drawing: a charcoal sketch of a gym shoe that he had removed from his foot.
+Encouraged, he experimented with colored pencils and acrylic paint.
+He studied watercolor with Alain Gavin and had his first exhibit at the Lincolnwood library in 1987.
+In 1988, he learned to use oil paint under Enid Silverman and had his second show at the First Nationwide Bank in Lincolnwood in 1989.
+He painted at the Palette and Chisel academy, studied portraiture with Richard Halstead, air brush with Len Baer, figurative painting with Walter Moskow and basic art with Jim Krauss.
+He had his third exhibit in 1990 at the Bank of Lincolnwood.
+Since then, other exhibits followed at OCC (Des Plaines campus) and the Mayer Kaplan JCC.
+He loves painting boats, water, people, buildings and whatever has strong character.
+Photo-realism is his objective in the manner of Mantegna, David and Courbet.
+The self-taught artist had no formal art school training but continued to pursue his art utilizing various media, such as colored pencils, graphite, acrylics and oils.
 Widen found his greatest challenge and pleasure in painting with oils, particularly outdoor scenes and portraits.
 He has copyrighted many of this paintings.
 Widen's paintings have been exhibited at various art galleries and he participated in many art shows in and around Chicago until the age of 90.